List of Copper ETFs and ETNs

 Contango and Roll Yield

-Futures-based funds like CPER can suffer from contango, where the cost of rolling monthly contracts erodes NAV, even if copper spot prices remain flat.
+Futures-based funds like CPER can suffer from contango, where the cost of rolling monthly contracts erodes NAV, even if spot prices remain flat.

 Operational Mining Risk